The 5 best movies screening around Philadelphia this week

 Miles Morales is juggling his life between being a high school student and being Spider-Man.
 However, when Wilson "Kingpin" Fisk uses a super collider, another Spider-Man from another dimension, Peter Parker, accidentally winds up in Miles' dimension.
 As Peter trains Miles to become a better Spider-Man, they are soon joined by four other Spider-Men from across the "Spider-Verse".
 As all these clashing dimensions start to tear Brooklyn apart, and Miles must help the others stop Fisk and return everyone to their own dimensions.

-With a critical approval rating of 97 percent and an audience score of 94 percent on Rotten Tomatoes, Spider-Man: Into the Spider-Verse has gotten stellar reviews since its release on December 14, with a consensus that "Spider-Man: Into the Spider-Verse matches bold storytelling with striking animation for a purely enjoyable adventure with heart, humor, and plenty of superhero action."
+With a critical approval rating of 97 percent and an audience score of 94 percent on Rotten Tomatoes, Spider-Man: Into the Spider-Verse has been a must-watch since its release on December 14.
+The site's critical consensus has it that "Spider-Man: Into the Spider-Verse matches bold storytelling with striking animation for a purely enjoyable adventure with heart, humor, and plenty of superhero action."

-Catch it on the big screen at AMC Philadelphia Mills 14 (1149 Franklin Mills Circle), University City Penn 6 (4012 Walnut St.), UA Riverview Plaza Stadium 17 RPX & IMAX (1400 S. Columbus Blvd.), and AMC Broad Street 7 (1600 N. Broadstreet) through Thursday, January 10.
+Catch it on the big screen at AMC Philadelphia Mills 14 (1149 Franklin Mills Circle) through Thursday, January 10; University City Penn 6 (4012 Walnut St.) through Thursday, January 10; UA Riverview Plaza Stadium 17 RPX & IMAX (1400 S. Columbus Blvd.) through Friday, January 11; and AMC Broadstreet 7 (1600 N. Broadstreet) through Thursday, January 10.
 Click here for showtimes and tickets.

 Bumblebee